 Can I soundproof a room on a budget?

-Yes, options like soundproof curtains, acoustic foam, and DIY MLV installations can be economical while offering noticeable results.
+Yes, budget-friendly options like soundproof curtains, acoustic foam panels, and DIY installation of MLV can offer noticeable improvements without breaking the bank.

 Are eco-friendly soundproofing materials effective?